 4.11.5 A continuing awareness program is essential and it may take many different forms, through distribution of publications, workshops, presentations at Board meetings and attendance at conferences encompassing topics on directorship, business, industry, regulatory developments.
 Bank will have rigorous training procedures for the continuous development and awareness of Board members, on need-based basis and as a minimum 15 hours of training shall be arranged and attended by Board members or otherwise compensated by Board members attending sessions outside the Bank or using the Bank’s E-Learning platform.

 5.1 The members of the Board should ensure that they conduct their affairs with a high degree of integrity, taking note of applicable laws, codes and regulations.

 5.2 A member of the Board must not take any benefit from any projects or investments which are managed by the Bank or promoted to its customers or potential customers except for Board related remuneration in the performance of his/her fiduciary duties to the investors of the project/investment (i.e. Director is appointed as member of the Board of special purpose vehicle or other operating companies set up by the Bank for projects/investments).
 The Director must not receive any commission, fees, shares/consideration in kind or other remuneration of incentives in respect of the performance of the project/investment.
 Any Board-related remuneration received by the Director must accordingly be declared to the Board on an annual basis.

 5.4 A Director shall declare to the Board any personal interest, whether direct or indirect (of ‘connected persons’), he may have in matters brought before the Board.
-This declaration shall be recorded in the minutes and the interested Director shall not participate in the debates or voting on the resolutions to be adopted in this respect and if the issue is sent by circulation the concerned Director shall not receive any information or correspondence on the issue and will not be asked to vote.
+This declaration shall be recorded in the minutes and the interested Director shall leave the meeting room during the debates or voting on the resolutions to be adopted in this respect and if the issue is sent by circulation the concerned Director shall not receive any information or correspondence on the issue and will not be asked to vote.
 For previously undeclared or unknown conflict of interest the Director concerned will immediately inform the Group Corporate Secretary of his conflict and shall not take part in the decision. .